University of Saskatchewan College of Agriculture and Bioresources: Buildings and Features

 The College of Agriculture building and contents are the result of over $100 million of investment.
 There are 18,000 square metres of usable space, consisting of 180 research labs, 38 teaching labs, 212 staff offices, ten classrooms, four computer classrooms and seven conference rooms.
 The building has seven levels, including an underground car park and three extended wings.
 There are also pedestrian walkways to Engineering (east), Anthropology (south), Biology (west) and Kirk Hall (south).
-The agricultural wall displays are located in the walkway connecting the Agriculture Building and the Biology Building.
+The agricultural wall displays are in the walkway connecting the Agriculture and Biology Building.
 The atrium is named in honour of Leo F. Krisjanson, President of the University of Saskatchewan from 1980 to 1989.

 Kenderdine Art Gallery

 Kenderdine Art Gallery opened on October 25, 1991, named after Augustus Kenderdine, who began the University Art Camp at Emma Lake in 1936, the precursor to the Emma Lake Kenderdine Campus.
-A bequest was donated to the University of Saskatchewan by his daughter, May Beamish, which began the formation of the Kenderdine Art Gallery with a permanent collection started by Dr. Murray, as well as ongoing exhibits.
+A bequest was donated to the University of Saskatchewan by his daughter, May Beamish, which began the formation of the Kenderdine Art Gallery with a permanent collection started by Dr. Murray and ongoing exhibits.